 A fabricated Tax Court case is the same object, and it breaks the same way.

-If you research with a general-purpose model, you have probably already been handed cases like Varghese.
-You just may not have checked.
-The danger is not that the model is dumb.
-It is that the fake reads exactly like the real thing.
+The danger is not that the model is unintelligent; it is that a fake can read exactly like a real citation.
 The model knows the shape of a citation, not the docket behind it.
-For a CPA or tax attorney about to put a case in a memo, that gap is where the malpractice lives.
+For a CPA or tax attorney about to put a case in a memo, that gap creates real exposure.

 A case citation is a string the model finishes